Key Takeaways

 - Utility in Structuring: Useful in complex wealth planning, private investments, and holding structures.

-The bearer shares BVI companies utilized were particularly attractive for cross-border transactions and asset protection structures.
+The bearer shares that the BVI companies utilized were particularly attractive for cross-border transactions and asset protection structures.

 Bearer Shares vs. Registered Shares